Phoenix Society for Individual Freedom

 HOW I DISCOVERED PHOENIX

 I'd taken off from upstate New York around May or June of 1968.
 I wound up in Chicago, and lived there close to the end of July.
 I'd heard, through the grapevine, that the upcoming Democratic convention, which would be held there in August, would became a mass riot that I just didn't want to hang around for.
 I had intended to go to California, but some friends suggested I first check out Kansas City, Missouri.
 Hopping on the Greyhound, I got off at the downtown bus station, found a cheap room to let, and set off to explore the city, and find a job there as well.
-I got a job as a waiter, almost immediately, at the Kansas City Club, in the Owl Club, one of several private, gentlemen's clubs they hosted.
+I got a job as a waiter, almost immediately, at the Kansas City Club, in the Owl Club, a private gentlemen's club within the main KC Club.

 We had a core group of volunteers who worked on the publication with Drew teaching us the mechanics.
 His father, Bob Shafer, was a printer and kept old printing machinery both at their home and in the basement of the Phoenix house.
 Using old linotype machines, paste-up-boards, and hand drawn graphics, even to photographing and burning metal plates to print from, we created a monthly newsletter.
 It was called The Phoenix, naturally, and ads supporting the costs of publication weren't very hard to get, at first, with anywhere from six to eleven gay bars going at any given time.
 I designed many of the ads and covers, as well as added cartoons and articles for the newsletter.